nsidc/search-interface/DEVELOPMENT.md

 ## Unit tests

+***NOTE: Look for the keyword TODO: SKIPPED, to see some tests that are being skipped for now because they are failing intermittently.
+Need to investigate.***

 Run the unit tests in [PhantomJS](http://phantomjs.org/) with `grunt jasmine`.
 Test code is located in `spec/`, written in [Jasmine 1.3](http://jasmine.github.io/1.3/introduction.html) along with